iamabv/nextrip/README.md

 # Nextrip

 This is a web application that displays Minneapolis Metro Transit bus line information based on APIs available via Metro Transit NexTrip API.
+This will tell you how long until your next bus arrives.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.5.